-Amniocentesis is a test that can be done during pregnancy to look for birth defects and genetic problems in the developing baby.
+Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:

 Culture - amniotic fluid; Culture - amniotic cells; Alpha-fetoprotein - amniocentesis